Multiwoven/docs/docs/home.md

 import { CardList } from "@site/src/components/CardList";
 import { Card } from "@site/src/components/Card";

-# Welcome to the Multiwoven Docs
+# Welcome to the Multiwoven

 **Multiwoven** is a modern data activation platform designed to streamline the connection between data warehouses and customer engagement tools, enhancing your business's data capabilities.